jundalisay/spblist/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-1.md

 ---

-We are not to form to ourselves an idea of the city of Rome, in its infancy, from the cities which exist at this time, except we have in view those of the Crim Tartars, built for the stowing and securing of plunder, cattle, fruits, and other produce of the country.
+The city of Rome, in its infancy, was used for stowing and securing of plunder, cattle, fruits, and other produce of the countryside.
+This is similar to the cities of the Crimean Tartars.

 The ancient names of the chief places in Rome, are all relative to this use.

-Rome didn't even have streets unless we call their central roads as such.
+Rome did not even have streets unless we call their central roads as such.
 The houses were:
 - straggling,
 - built in an irregular manner, and
 - very small